Rosetta Cutolo: Role in NCO

 Many important members did not believe that she held an important role because she was a woman.
-For instance, former NCO lieutenant and pentito, Pasquale Barra argued: "What has Rosa Cutolo got to do with it?
-What have woman got to do with the Camorra?"
+For instance, former NCO lieutenant and pentito Pasquale Barra argued: "What has Rosa Cutolo got to do with it?
+What have woman got to do with the Camorra?".

 However, according to prosecutor Antonio Laudati, who questioned Cutolo many times, his sister was the true force behind the NCO: "Her brother has always been under the power of her forceful personality.
-He’s been in prison for 30 years; during that time she became director of the Nuova Camorra Organizzata in her own right."
+He's been in prison for 30 years; during that time she became director of the Nuova Camorra Organizzata in her own right."

+Death

+Rosetta Cutolo died on 14 October 2023, at the age of 86.